fruhansen/HosterFusion/README.md

 **Still WIP**

-The Downloader is able to get a direct downloadlink for your downloadmanagers or can directly download a list of mods (specififed in a text file) using curl.
+The Downloader is able to get a direct downloadlink for your downloadmanagers or can directly download a list of mods (specififed in a text file) using curl 8or any other cli downloader).

 **Features**
 - [x] Bugfixing (Problems with Seleniums Element Finder)